 Health & Wellbeing Community Referral - Link Worker: Paula McElligott

-Community Development worker Christine Gaffney is available at Kenmare FRC to offer support to community groups.
-Christine will happily support community groups taking collective action on issues that are important to them.
-Please feel free to contact Christine on 064 6642790.
+Community Development worker Mary O' Callaghan is available at Kenmare FRC to offer support to community groups.
+They will happily support community groups taking collective action on issues that are important to them.
+Please feel free to call on 064 6642790.

 Supported by Kenmare FRC in partnership with local counsellors.
 Contact Kenmare FRC directly on 064 6642790 to discuss options.

 Please contact the centre directly on 064 6642790 to book an appointment.
 Art Therapy is available to children over the age of 6 years and teens.

 Offered weekly supported by Kenmare FRC in partnership.
 Child and adolescent counselling aims to help children cope better with their emotions, understand problems, develop necessary coping skills and make positive choices.
 During counselling children are encouraged to explore and express their feelings through one of many media depending on the child’s individual preference.
 To make an appointment for child and adolescent please contact Kenmare Family Resource Centere on 064 6642790.

 Family Support Services are for families and individuals who need help.
 Family life is not always easy.
 Life events like birth, death, depression, redundancy, separation, illness, abuse or financial problems all put stress and strain on family life and relationships.